great-expectations/great_expectations/docs/integrations/integration_datahub.md

 :::

 ####  1. Ingest the metadata from source data platform into DataHub
-For example, if you have GE checkpoint that runs expectations on a BigQuery dataset, then first ingest the respective dataset into DataHub using [BigQuery](https://datahubproject.io/docs/generated/ingestion/sources/bigquery#module-bigquery) metadata ingestion source recipe.
+For example, if you have GE Checkpoint that runs Expectations on a BigQuery dataset, then first ingest the respective dataset into DataHub using [BigQuery](https://datahubproject.io/docs/generated/ingestion/sources/bigquery#module-bigquery) metadata ingestion source recipe.

 ```bash